Of the 20.4 million students who go to college in the U.S., more than 40 percent attend community college.

 That being said, the cost is still significant — averaging $3,570 per year, according to the College Board — so you might need financial aid and student loans to cover it.

-If you’re looking for the best student loans for community college, follow these five important tips.
+If you’re looking for some of the best student loans for community college, follow these five important tips.

 1. Prioritize low-cost federal student loans

-When searching for the best student loans for community college, take advantage of low-cost Direct Loans from the Office of Federal Student Aid.
+When searching for your best student loans for community college, take advantage of low-cost Direct Loans from the Office of Federal Student Aid.

 To access federal student loans and grants, all you need to do is submit the FAFSA.
 After your application is reviewed, you’ll get a financial aid award letter with offers for federal student loans.
 You’re not obligated to take out these loans, but they likely have some of the lowest interest rates you’ll find on the market.

 Note that some community colleges don’t participate in the federal student aid program.
 If your community college doesn’t take part, you might consider enrolling at a different school that does.

 2. Search for state loans with low interest rates

 For an additional source of government funding, find out if your state offers community college loans for living expenses and tuition.
 Some state agencies or state-sponsored nonprofits provide low-interest (or even no-interest) loans to residents.